Agent Skills: Start Issue

 7. PR created and the PR URL displayed

-8. CI checks pass (gh pr checks shows all green) — with output shown above
+8. CI checks pass (gh pr checks "$PR_NUM" --repo "$REPO_SLUG" shows all green) — with output shown above

 This signals the loop to exit.
 If you output this prematurely, the issue will not be properly resolved.

-Safety note: If you've iterated 15+ times without success, document what's blocking and ask the user.
+Safety note: If you've iterated 15+ times without success, document the blocking evidence and stop incomplete.
+Do not treat the iteration limit as permission to bypass completion criteria.

 Use extended thinking for complex analysis.